-- 7. To assess/evaluate project achievements against UNDP Pakistan's Country Project Document (CPD) Outcome/CPD Output/Project indicators, and intended and unintended impacts on government and community stakeholders - 8.
-To assess whether the CPD output/Project Output Results have been achieved in a cost-effective and cost-efficient manner - 9.
-To determine whether cross cutting issues such as gender, inclusion and sustainability were mainstreamed in the implementation of the project

-- 10. To identify lessons learned on effectiveness of the project design, intervention strategies and implementation - 11.
-The evaluation shall mainly focus on relevance of project activities to needs of the beneficiaries/institutions, effectiveness and efficiency of implementation approach, and sustainability and impact of the project interventions - 12.
-To suggest improvements for future and ongoing programmes, or identify best practices and experiences for replication in the future.
+- To lead the process from start to finish, manage client expectations and coordinate key deliverables and timelines. - Manage the subject specialist's role, ensuring that timeliness and quality are adequately focused on. - To assess/evaluate project achievements against UNDP Pakistan's Country Project Document (CPD) Outcome/CPD Output/Project indicators, and intended and unintended impacts on the KP FATA merger, relevant government bodies and democratic space - To assess whether the CPD output/Project Output Results have been achieved in a cost-effective and cost-efficient manner - To determine whether cross cutting issues such as gender, inclusion and sustainability were mainstreamed in the implementation of the project - To identify lessons learned on effectiveness of the project design, intervention strategies and implementation. - The evaluation shall mainly focus on relevance of project activities to needs of the beneficiaries/institutions, effectiveness and efficiency of implementation approach, and sustainability and impact of the project interventions. - To suggest improvements for future and ongoing programmes and suggest replication of the best practices and experience.

-The Lead Evaluator will steer the evaluation process from evaluation design to completion of the assignment.

-The DHL Project Analyst, Rights-Based Development and Social Inclusion Experts will support and assist the Lead Evaluator planning and execution of activities for this evaluation.
-The Lead Evaluator will execute the evaluation process in collaboration with relevant UNDP programme and support team and ensure that the assignment is completed within the agreed timeframe.
+The Lead Evaluator will steer the evaluation process from evaluation design to completion of the assignment, and directly oversee inputs by the Subject Specialist.
+The Subject Specialist evaluator will support and assist the Lead Evaluator during planning and implementation of activities for this evaluation.
+The Lead Evaluator and Subject Specialist will plan and execute the evaluation process in collaboration with UNDP team and in direct coordination with the Project team.
+The Lead Evaluator will ensure that the assignment is completed within the agreed timeframe.